TommieeN/rock-paper-scissors/README.md

 ### What I learned

-This was my first typescript project, I ran into a lot of issues not being able to properly set correct types to my functions and props.
-Over time it became a lot more easier to at least understant what typescript is and how to use it.
-A question I asked myself while working on this project was "When creating interfaces in parent components is it better to create one interface for all props/functions then pass it down, or is it better to create separate interfaces for each child component?".
-It basically came down to, how the project is setup and and list of other factors.
+This was my first TypeScript project, and I faced numerous challenges while trying to assign accurate types to my functions and props.
+Over time, however, understanding TypeScript and its usage became much easier.
+One question that frequently crossed my mind during this project was, "Should I create a single interface for all props/functions in the parent component and pass it down?
+Or is it more effective to develop separate interfaces for each child component?"
+The answer largely depended on the project's structure and a range of other factors.

-Also learned that it's always better to refactor code after your finished, not before.
-I ended losing quite a bit of time having to refactor my refactored code half way through the project.
+I also learned the value of refactoring code after its completion, rather than before.
+I found myself spending a considerable amount of time reworking my refactored code midway through the project.

 Adding linear gradient colors to borders was also weird due to tailwind.